 In September 2020, Biogen Inc.'s subsidiaries, Biogen MA Inc. ("BIMA") and Biogen International GmbH ("BIG") (BIMA and BIG, collectively, "Biogen"), collectively became the beneficial holders of more than 5% of our outstanding capital stock.
 In August 2020, we entered into a binding Provisional Collaboration and License Agreement with Biogen to co-develop and co-commercialize our small molecule inhibitors of LRRK2 for Parkinson's disease.
 Under the Provisional Collaboration and License Agreement, Biogen also received rights to opt into two programs and a right of first negotiation for two additional programs, in each case for neurodegenerative diseases leveraging our TV technology platform to cross the BBB and excluding small molecules, AAVs and oligonucleotides.
 In October 2020, the Provisional Collaboration and License Agreement expired upon the execution of the Definitive LRRK2 Collaboration and License Agreement and Right of First Negotiation, Option and License Agreement with Biogen (collectively the "Biogen Collaboration Agreement").
 In connection with the Biogen Collaboration Agreement, we received an equity investment of \$465.0 million in September 2020 and an aggregate of \$560.0 million in upfront payments in October 2020.
 We may be eligible to receive up to \$1.1 billion in potential milestone payments plus profit sharing and royalties for the LRRK2 program.
-We recorded \$8.2 million of cost sharing payments to Biogen in the year ended December 31, 2022, of which \$3.8 million was paid in cash and \$4.4 million was recorded as cost sharing payments due to Biogen as of December 31, 2022.
+In August 2023, the Company and Biogen executed an Amendment to the Definitive LRRK2 Agreement and Waiver of and Amendment to Right of First Negotiation, Option, and License Agreement (the "Amendment").
+The Amendment amended the Definitive LRRK2 Collaboration and License Agreement, entered into on October 4, 2020 (the "LRRK2 Agreement"), and the Right of First Negotiation, Option and License Agreement (the "ROFN and Option Agreement"), entered into on October 6, 2020.
+Pursuant to the Amendment, the schedule of potential milestones was amended, while maintaining the same total value of milestones that Denali was eligible to receive under the LRRK2 Agreement.
+In addition, and further to Denali's previous announcement on April 12, 2023 that Biogen had exercised its option to license Denali's Antibody Transport Vehicle (ATV): Amyloid beta program (ATV: Abeta), under the Amendment, Biogen waived its option rights to the second option program and waived its rights of first negotiation for two other TV-enabled programs under the ROFN and Option Agreement.
+Except for the provisions of the Amendment, the LRRK2 Agreement and ROFN and Option Agreement remain in force in accordance with their terms.
+We recorded \$17.7 million of cost sharing payments to Biogen in the year ended December 31, 2023, of which \$14.5 million was paid in cash and \$3.2 million was recorded as cost sharing payments due to Biogen as of December 31, 2023.
+As of December 31, 2023 Biogen was no longer a related party to Denali.